marco-corrao/iCH360/readme.md

 In addition to the main metabolic models, the repo contains the following two model variants, also in SBML/JSON formats:
 - EC-*i*CH360, a version of the model that includes enzyme capacity constraints, based on the sMOMENT format [5]
 - *i*CH360red, a minimally-reduced version of the model (18 less reactions), which is amenable to elementary flux modes (EFMs) enumeration and analysis.

+### Docs and Tutorials
+You can find more information about the model, its variants, and the knowledge graph in the [Docs](./Docs/) section.
+In addition, the [Examples](./Examples/) sections contains a number of short metabolic modelling tutorials that can help you getting started using the model.
 ### Citing us
 If you use *i*CH360 in your work, please cite the supporting manuscript